Costa Del Kill

-Sitting down affords the chance to breath and mop the torrent of sweat from my brow, while also allowing me to notice how much Katy is laughing at my misfortune.
+Sitting down affords the chance to breathe and mop the torrent of sweat from my brow, while also allowing me to notice how much Katy is laughing at my misfortune.
 This scene plays out for another twenty minutes or so, My Enemy and I both tiring in the morning sun.
 I’m told to reel in as much line as I can between waves, rather than stick to a fair fight and, another ten minutes later, I’m told that there’s a flash of sliver somewhere near the surface.

 Seconds later, the captain leans over the side and drives a huge meat hook through the fish’s head to get it on-board.
 After such a long battle, this final skirmish happens in a flash.
 Katy takes a picture.
-I collapse back into the chair and through the sweat and pain take a glance at My Enemy.
+I collapse back into the chair and through the perspiration and pain take a glance at My Enemy.

 Almost four foot long, the yellowfin tuna bleeds like a hog.
 This one weighs somewhere in the region of 70lbs and, wounds and all, still fancies a fight.
 The largest of these fish can grow to five times this weight.
 Even when Chavarria has dragged it into a cooler bag, disembowelled it and replaced its innards with ice, My Enemy thrashes around so much it sounds like a helicopter taking off.
 William Wallace went quieter than this.

 “That’s tuna fishing,” says Chavarria, triumphant.